Series: Secure flows in Architect

 Secure flow scenarios

-Secure call flows are primarily implemented for two scenarios: Agent-referred secure sessions and IVR-only secure sessions (no agent interaction or ACD routing).
+Secure flows are primarily implemented for two scenarios: Agent-referred secure sessions and IVR-only secure sessions (no agent interaction or ACD routing).
 IVR-only secure sessions provide automated support for customers and typically eliminate the need for a live agent.
 This process lets callers indicate their preferences verbally (or press a button) to reach the desired destination.
 Sensitive information is not:

 - Captured in recordings

 - Present in log files

 - Visible or audible to agents or monitoring users

 Most commonly, an agent refers the call to an Architect secure flow for the portion of the call that involves sensitive payment or other consumer data.
 When initially connected, a supervisor can monitor, record, and coach the interaction–making sensitive data available to others.
 When the caller must provide sensitive data, the agent transfers the caller to a secure flow.

 To provide seamless customer service, flow authors can design secure flows to return consumers to the agent with whom they were originally speaking.
 In this case, the agent stays on the line and is “reserved” for the consumer.
 The system does not assign new calls to the agent during this time.
 Any path through the secure flow that ends with the Return to Agent action automatically reconnects the consumer to this reserved agent.
 If the flow transfers the consumer or the consumer chooses to disconnect, the agent automatically exits the “reserved” status to receive other calls.